maikeulb/flaskuniversity/README.md

 Go to http://localhost:5000 and visit one of the above endpoints
 ```

+Alternatively, create a database named 'flaskuniversity', open `config.py` and
-Otherwise, go to `config.py` and point the PostgreSQL variable to your server
+point the database URI to your server server, set the `FLASK_APP` env variable
-URI, set the `FLASK_APP` env variable to flaskuniversity.py, and pip install
+to flaskuniversity.py, and install the python dependencies (e.g. `pip install
-the requirements.

-After all that has been taken care of,
+-r requirements.txt`).

+`cd` into `./src` (if you are not already) and run the following:
 ```
 flask db upgrade
 flask seed-db